WordPress/gutenberg/docs/getting-started/tutorial.md

 Next, let's add a toggle that will turn the starting year functionality on or off.
 You can do this with a `ToggleControl` component that sets the `showStartingYear` attribute.
 It should include:

-1. A `label` property set to “Show starting year”
+1. A `label` property set to "Show starting year"
 2. A `checked` property set to the attribute `showStartingYear`
 3. An `onChange` property that updates the `showStartingYear` attribute whenever the toggle is checked or unchecked

-You can also update the “Starting year” text input so it's only displayed when `showStartingYear` is `true`, which can be done using the `&&` logical operator.
+You can also update the "Starting year" text input so it's only displayed when `showStartingYear` is `true`, which can be done using the `&&` logical operator.

 The `Edit()` function should look like the following.